Efficient Autoregressive Inference for Transformer Probabilistic Models: Related Work

-\paragraph{Connection to other generative modeling techniques.} Modern generative models for joint distributions follow two main paradigms: diffusion and flow-matching models \citep{sohl2015deep, ho2020denoising, song2021score, lipman2023flow} that generate samples through continuous-time dynamics, and autoregressive transformers (GPTs; \citealp{radford2018improving,brown2020language}) that generate sequences token-by-token with cached key-value states.
-While diffusion dominates in continuous domains like images and video, autoregressive transformers excel in discrete sequences and show excellent performance and scalability in multiple domains.
-Our buffer mechanism brings the efficiency of autoregressive transformers to NPs and PFNs.
-Standard NPs/PFNs struggle with joint prediction because they must re-encode the entire context at each autoregressive step.
-Our approach instead mirrors language models: encode the set-based context once (like a prompt) and generate efficiently through cached representations.
-Recent work has shown these paradigms can be combined \citep{tang2025hart, arriola2025block, wu2025fast}, suggesting future extensions.
+\paragraph{Connection to other generative modeling techniques.} Modern generative models follow two main paradigms: diffusion and flow-matching models~\citep{sohl2015deep,ho2020denoising,song2021score,lipman2023flow} that generate samples through continuous-time dynamics, and autoregressive transformers~\citep{radford2018improving,brown2020language} that generate sequences token-by-token with cached key-value states.
+Our buffer brings the caching efficiency of autoregressive transformers to NPs and PFNs: encode the set-based context once (analogous to a prompt) and generate efficiently through cached representations, rather than re-encoding the entire context at each autoregressive step.
+Recent work has shown that these paradigms can be combined~\citep{tang2025hart,arriola2025block,wu2025fast}, suggesting future extensions. \arxiv{Recent work has also begun unifying masked diffusion~\citep{lou2024discrete,shi2024simplified,sahoo2025diffusion} with any-order autoregressive models. \citet{sahoo2026esoteric} exploit the connection between masked diffusion models and any-order autoregressive models to introduce KV caching for masked diffusion, enabling significant inference speedups while preserving parallel generation.
+In a related vein, Partition Generative Models (PGMs;~\citealp{deschenaux2025partition}) employ self-attention among observed tokens and cross-attention from unmasked to masked tokens -- mirroring the context-target attention pattern in TNPs and PFNs, and pointing to a structural convergence between these model families.}